Adding a custom CA certificate to a container running Java

 SonataFlow Example

 Similar to a deployment spec, a serverless workflow has a spec.podTemplate, with minor differences, but the change is almost identical.
 In this case, we are mounting some ingress ca-bundle because we want our workflow to reach the .apps.my-cluster-name.my-cluster-domain SSL endpoint.
-Here is the relevant spec section of a workflow with the changes:

 ---